stanleylei/price-alert/DOCKER_README.md

 # Docker Usage Guide

-This guide explains how to use Docker with the new modular price alert scraper structure.
+This guide explains how to use Docker with the new modular price alert scraper structure. **This setup is designed for scheduled jobs that run once and exit.**

+## Overview

+The containers are designed to:
+- Run the specified scraper(s) once
+- Exit automatically when the job is complete
+- Clean up after themselves (no persistent containers)
+- Be perfect for cron jobs and scheduled tasks

 ## Quick Start